jncc/catalog/README.md

     psql -d catalog -f ./dev/database/setup-scripts/product.sql
     psql -d catalog -f ./dev/database/setup-scripts/product_view.sql

-* create the user with a password (CHANGE THE PASSWORD BELOW)
+- create the user with a password (CHANGE THE PASSWORD BELOW)

     psql -d catalog -c "CREATE USER catalog WITH ENCRYPTED PASSWORD 'password';" psql -d catalog -c "GRANT connect ON DATABASE catalog TO catalog;" psql -d catalog -c "GRANT usage ON SCHEMA public TO catalog;" psql -d catalog -c "GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO catalog;"

-## Online Documentation
+## Online documentation

-Docs follow this template:
+The Catalog API has documentation generator.
+Docs follow this template: https://docs.google.com/document/d/1HSQ3Fe77hnthw8hizqvXJU-qGEPHavMkctvCCadkVbY/edit?pli=1#
-https://docs.google.com/document/d/1HSQ3Fe77hnthw8hizqvXJU-qGEPHavMkctvCCadkVbY/edit?pli=1#

-to build docs run:
+to build docs, run

-yarn run build-docs
+    yarn docs

 Table generator is handy for building complex tables. http://www.tablesgenerator.com/text_tables

-## Docker container
+## Docker

-### Build container

 To build the docker container simply run:

-    yarn run build:docker
+    yarn docker

-while in the app directory and this should build the application and then a docker container based off of that called jncc/catalog.
+while in the app directory and this should build an image called jncc/catalog.

-### Pull Container

 This image is currently being hosted at docker hub under our JNCC account if you want to pull a particular verison (1.0.0 - 1.0.4 currently) or just the latest run `docker pull jncc/catalog:latest`.

-### Run container

-If you need to run the container locally for testing you can run with the following command: `

-*NB - Run from the project root*
+If you need to run the container locally for testing you can run with the following command: *NB - Run from the project root*

     docker run --name catalog_api -p 9001:8081 -d --env-file .env jncc/catalog